subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 Overall, working with Jekyll has been a joy and so, so much fun.
 So much, in fact, that it got me curious about Ruby.
 I'm happy to announce that I am going to purge all knowledge of WordPress and pivot into Rails development<sup><a href="#cite-1">1</a></sup>.
 Later PHP 😎

-In all seriousness, what didn't click about Rails and Ruby as a language back in 2017 for me, now has.
+In all seriousness, what didn't click about Rails and Ruby as a language back in 2017 , now has.
 Writing Ruby is so much fun and I'm not sure if I can go back.
 Not to mention that the community is pretty darn great (one particular dude aside).

-In fact, one community I found has been amazing.

 #### Bridgetown RB

-#### Pondering 🤔
 I came across Bridgetown about two months ago.
-I was browsing the [Jekyll Talk](https://talk.jekyllrb.com/) and I saw someone ponder about the future of Jekyll.
+I was browsing the [Jekyll Talk](https://talk.jekyllrb.com/){:target="_blank"} and I saw someone ponder about the future of Jekyll.
 To address it, one thing you should know about Jekyll is that it's basically in a 'soft' maintenance mode.
 I don't really want to ponder on what that means, but it's good to keep in mind.

 Jekyll met everything I needed from a site generator.
 However, I did wonder what would happen when it didn't?
 My freelancing was still primarily WordPress based but I did want to start offering things beyond it.
-Jekyll *could* work there for most cases.
-But if it didn't?
-It should go without saying, but Open Source software comes with no warranty; I know this.
-But it did made me think.
+Jekyll *could* work there in most cases.
+But I know at some point I'd probably hit a wall.

 In that thread

-<aside class="bg-primary py-md-3 text-center"><sub id="cite-1" class="text-light">1.
+<aside class="text-muted py-md-3 text-center"><sub id="cite-1">1.
 If you are a Rails dev, I would love to connect with you!
 The part about pivoting is serious and I'm looking for some direction.</sub></aside>